jdjakub/phd-thesis/all-tech-dims.md

 In addition to the examples discussed above, the proceedings of self-sustaining systems workshops \parencite{SSS-08,SSS-10} provide numerous examples of systems and languages that are able to bootstrap, implement, modify, and maintain themselves; Gabriel's analysis of programming language revolutions \parencite{PLrev} uses _advising_ in PILOT, related Lisp mechanisms, and "mixins" in OOP to illustrate the difference between the "languages" and "systems" paradigms.

 ## Relations
-- *Flattening and factoring* (Section \ref{examples-flattening-and-factoring}): related in that "customizability" is a form of creating new programs from existing ones; factoring repetitive aspects into a reusable standard component library facilitates the same thing.
+- *Flattening and factoring* (Section \ref{examples-flattening-and-factoring-of-commonality}): related in that "customizability" is a form of creating new programs from existing ones; factoring repetitive aspects into a reusable standard component library facilitates the same thing.
 - *Interaction* (Section \ref{interaction}): this determines whether there are separate stages for running and writing programs and may thus influence what kind of customisation is possible.

 # Complexity